The Obligatory “Star Wars” Post

 by Paula Bosse

-The relentless Star Wars promotional onslaught has been upon us for awhile now.
+The relentless Star Wars promotional onslaught has been upon us for a while now.
 I have no idea what episode we’re up to at this point, but let’s look back to overlooked tidbits about that first movie.
-My favorite is this blurblet, printed in The Dallas Morning News on April 20, 1976 — a full year before the movie was released.
+My favorite is this wire-service blurblet which appeared newspapers in April, 1976 — a full year before the movie was released.

 “Luke Starkiller” is a great name.
 Too bad Lucas changed it.
 Gene Siskel asked him about it in 1983.